 Traditional New Years Celebration in Japan

-Most osechi ryori can be a bit pricey, but if you happen to come across one we recommend you try so you can experience one of Japan's New Year's celebrations!
-We hope everyone had a great 2018 and are looking forward to what 2019 has to offer!!
-And if you are looking for something traditional to finish the year, be sure to eat soba!
-It is tradition to finish the year with soba, and start it with osechi ryori in Japan!
+We hope everyone had lots of things to celebrate this year, and we're looking forward to what next year has to offer!
+If you are looking for something traditional to finish the year on New Year's Eve, be sure to try toshikoshi soba (年越しそば)― it's tradition to finish the year with soba noodles, and start it with osechi ryori in Japan!

 - Related Article